Ohio county commissioner denies knowledge of attempted breach of local election network

-State and county officials have determined that no sensitive data were obtained on May 4, when a private laptop was plugged into the county network inside Hamercheck’s office, as The Washington Post previously reported.
-But routine network traffic captured by the computer was circulated an August “cyber symposium” on election fraud hosted by MyPillow executive Mike Lindell, an ally of former president Donald Trump.
+State and county officials have determined that no sensitive data was obtained on May 4 when a private laptop was plugged into the county network inside Hamercheck’s office, as The Washington Post previously reported.
+But routine network traffic captured by the computer was circulated at an August “cyber symposium” on alleged election fraud hosted by MyPillow executive Mike Lindell, an ally of former president Donald Trump.

 On Tuesday, reading from a prepared statement at the board’s regular meeting, Hamercheck said there has been “much false or misleading information” about what occurred, but he did not elaborate.